Women in the United States House of Representatives: Length of service

 Representative Marcy Kaptur, who has served in the House since January 3, 1983, has the longest-serving tenure of any female member in the chamber's history.
 In 2018, she surpassed the record previously held by Edith Nourse Rogers, who served in the House from 1925 until her death in 1960.
 She went on to surpass the record previously held by Barbara Mikulski, who served in the House and Senate for a combined 40 years, thus making her the longest-serving woman in congressional history.

+Pat Saiki (born 1930) is currently the oldest living former female member of the House.
+Yvonne Brathwaite Burke is the former member having survived longest since her first election (1973).